Find a Lender-Approved Local Conveyancer in Minera

 Ready to buy a new home?
 Find a law firm approved by your lender.

-Examples of recent conveyancing in Minera since January 2024*
+Examples of recent conveyancing in Minera since February 2024*

 Recently asked questions about conveyancing in Minera

-We are a listing service only for law firms wishing to communicate if they are on the Nationwide conveyancing panel or other lender panels.
+We are a listing service only for law firms wishing to communicate if they are on the Lloyds conveyancing panel or other lender panels.
 We do not charge referral fees to any conveyancer that you subsequently appoint for your conveyancing in Minera.

-We are unaware of any bank fees to register on their list of approved firms, although some do charge an administration fee to deal with the processing of the conveyancing panel application.
+We are not aware of any mortgage company fees to be on their list of approved firms, although some do charge an administration charge to deal with the processing of the conveyancing panel submission.

 Last updated